WalletScrutiny/WalletScrutinyCom/_hardware/pundixbob.md

 ## Verdict

-Currently, while there have been working demos featured in videos, there is currently no way to buy this product.
+While there have been working demos featured in videos, there is currently no way to buy this product.
 PundiX has made a few updates on the IndieGogo page where they mention the delay and uncertainty regarding the phone's production and delivery.
 They have also offered refunds to backers.

-Until further update, this product is listed as **unreleased.**
+Until further update, this product is marked as **unreleased.**